Mikeyb53/Automated-Monthly-Client-Reports/README.md

-# Automated-Monthly-Client-Reports
+# Automated Monthly Client Reporting
-Creating monthly automated client reports
+The project automates the monthly client project reporting process by generating PowerPoint contract status updates from spreadsheet time and expense data.